Top Dividend Stocks

 Some NO FEE DRIPs within these sectors to consider owning are: AFLAC, AbbVie, Emerson Electric, Exxon/Mobil, HCP, Genuine Parts Company, 3M, and Johnson and Johnson.

 The only real risk with DRIPs is a reduction or an elimination of the dividend, and of course with the company itself.
-If you invest in solid companies stocks though, you will have minimal risk in the underlying company going out of business.
+If you invest in solid companies stocks though, you will have minimal risk in the underlying company eliminating their dividend, or going out of business.